developer0hye/Yolo_Label/README.md

  The answer is that pre-existing programs are not **sensitive**.

- So I decided to make a **sesnsitive** image labeling tool for object detection.
+ So I decided to make a **sensitive** image labeling tool for object detection.

  ## SHOW ME YOUR SENSITIVE IMAGE LABELING TOOL!!